pivotal/docs-tap/install-openshift.hbs.md

     - `MY-REGISTRY-USER` is the user with write access to `MY-REGISTRY`.
     - `MY-REGISTRY-PASSWORD` is the password for `MY-REGISTRY-USER`.
     - `MY-REGISTRY` is your own container registry.
-    - `MY-TANZUNET-USERNAME` is the user that has access to the images in the TanzuNet registry `registry.tanzu.vmware.com`.
+    - `MY-TANZUNET-USERNAME` is the user with access to the images in the VMware Tanzu Network registry `registry.tanzu.vmware.com`
     - `MY-TANZUNET-PASSWORD` is the password for `MY-TANZUNET-USERNAME`.
     - `VERSION-NUMBER` is your Tanzu Application Platform version.
 For example, `{{ vars.tap_version }}`.
     - `TARGET-REPOSITORY` is your target repository, a folder/repository on `MY-REGISTRY` that serves as the location